theArnoll/RandomTextMatrix/README.md

 main.exe 7 2 1
 ```
 If the 2nd and/or the 3rd argument is not given, the default is ` 1 1` (For story, Using the font).

+It was a one-time used code at first.
+Somehow I develop it to a relatively mature tool.\
+I still don't know why I'm putting this much effort actually